1

 “Hell yeah, man, I literally love chess.
 I’m Knight, by the way,” I say, holding out my hand.

-“Good to meet you.”
+“Good to meet you Dan.”

-“Good to meet you too.”
+“Good to meet you too”

 We turn back to the tube and watch Chicago win the World Series.

-CLACK CLACK, CLACK CLACK.
+CLACK CLACK, CLACK CLACK

 "Top tier!" a short buff guard barks at a sleepy section.

 I watch inmates from the top tier shuffle along in line to get their food.
-This copper is over the top intense as he thrusts his meaty sausage hand into the bucket of spoons like he is trying to catch a fish, then holding each one out like a challenge.
+This copper is over the top intense as he thrusts his meaty sausage hand into the bucket of spoons like he is trying to catch a fish, then holding each one out like it's a slippery challenge.

 He is a walking steroid.
 Veins are bursting from what used to be a neck and you can feel the tension and rage just waiting to explode, giving off a rabid pit-bull vibe.
-I see he has a ring on and I can picture how miserable life must be for his wife being married to such a buffoon.
+I see he has a ring on, and I can picture how miserable life must be for his wife being married to such a buffoon.
 “You got red potatoes!?
 I told you yellow potatoes!
-IS IT SO HARD TO FOLLOW FUCKING ORDERS!?” and he throws his half-empty beer at the wall.
+IS IT SO HARD TO FOLLOW FUCKING ORDERS!?” *throws his half-empty beer at the wall.

 I sit down in my cell with my tray and look down at this bullshit breakfast.
 Lukewarm scalloped potato slices with absolutely no seasoning, some fruit from a can that’s been sitting in preservatives for months or even years, a small portion of corn flakes, and a little carton of milk (no passing milks when Officer Blood Pressure is watching).